tekperfect/TerraForm-Docsify/Lessons/02-TF-Files.md

 }
 ```

-if you removed the entirity of `tags` and then applied it with `terraform apply`, terraform will delete everything modifying the instance and keep the instance.
+If you removed the entirety of `tags` and then applied it with `terraform apply`, Terraform will delete everything modifying the instance and keep the instance.

 ### MISC

-Of course there are many other `Block Types`, but these are the main two we need to get started on a terraform and start a working ifrastructure, you will be working on blocks like `output` and `variable` on your own.
-But here is a short explanation `output` is similar to a print statement in programing and `variable` is a placeholder for data.
+Of course, there are many other `Block Types`, but these are the main two we need to get started on a Terraform and start a working infrastructure.
+You will be working on blocks like `output` and `variable` on your own.
+But here is a short explanation on how `output` is similar to a print statement in programming while `variable` is a placeholder for data.

 ## ⌨️ CLI

-Now that we know the basics of the terraform code, how do we `apply` our work and changes or even initialize our enviroment?
-That's where the terraform cli you installed comes in!
-Here are the four top commands you will use:
+Now that we know the basics of the Terraform code, how do we `apply` our work and changes or even initialize our enviroment?
+That's where the Terraform CLI you installed comes in!
+Here are the top four commands you will use:

-* `terraform init` - `init`, intializes the current directory for terraform development!
+* `terraform init` - `init`, intializes the current directory for Terraform development!

-* `terraform plan` - `plan`, show the user what changes have been made to simmilar to `git diff` or `git status`
+* `terraform plan` - `plan`, shows the user what changes have been made, similar to `git diff` or `git status`.

 * `terraform apply` - `apply`, pushes the changes made in the `.tf` files to the infrastructure, just like `git push`.
-Terraform will automatically delete, add or change any rescource as mentioned int he file
+Terraform will automatically delete, add, or change any resource as mentioned in the file.

-* `terraform destroy` - `destory`, destorys the infrastructre you created with the `.tf` this is reccomended over manually dfestorying an instance
+* `terraform destroy` - `destroy`, destroys the infrastructre you created with the `.tf`.
+This is reccomended over manually destroying an instance.

 ## ✍️ Practice

-> tip: Always look between your terraform console and your aws console to see the changes!
+> Tip: Always look between your Terraform console and your AWS console to see the changes!

 We will do the following: